Kiifaa/BRG-27-Labs/README.md

 # Lab 1a-1 – Virtualisation and Linux Setup

 ## 1. VirtualBox Installed
-Installed Oracle VirtualBox on my system to create and run a virtual machine.
+Installed Oracle VirtualBox on my system to create and run a virtual machine environment.

 ![img](screenshots/Screenshot%202026-04-05%20140810.png)

 ## 2. Ubuntu ISO Downloaded
-Downloaded the Ubuntu ISO file from the official Ubuntu website to use for installation.
+Downloaded the Ubuntu ISO file from the official Ubuntu website to use for the virtual machine installation.

 ![img](screenshots/Screenshot%202026-04-05%20141156.png)

 # Lab 1a-2 – Ubuntu Desktop and Command Line Familiarisation

 ## Part 1: Ubuntu Desktop GUI Familiarisation
-- Opened Firefox and confirmed internet access
+Opened Firefox to verify internet connectivity.
-- Opened LibreOffice and typed a document
+Launched LibreOffice and created a document to confirm application functionality.
-- Navigated directories using File Manager
+Used the File Manager to navigate directories and understand the file structure.
-- Installed a program via Ubuntu Software Centre
+Installed a program using the Ubuntu Software Centre to test software installation.

 ![img](screenshots/Screenshot%202026-04-05%20144736.png)

 ## Part 2: CLI Basics and File Operations

 ### Process Monitoring
-ps -e
-top
+Executed `ps -e` to display running processes and used `top` to monitor system performance in real-time.

-Pressed `1` in top to display CPU usage per core.
+Pressed `1` in `top` to display CPU usage across multiple cores.

 ![img](screenshots/Screenshot%202026-04-05%20145000.png)
 ![img](screenshots/Screenshot%202026-04-05%20145146.png)

 ### File Listing
-ls
-ls -la
-ls -alt
-ls -lah

-Difference:
+Used `ls`, `ls -la`, `ls -alt`, and `ls -lah` to explore directory contents.

+Differences observed:
-- ls shows basic files
+- `ls` displays basic files and directories
-- ls -la shows hidden files and detailed info
+- `ls -la` includes hidden files and detailed permissions
-- ls -alt sorts by time
+- `ls -alt` sorts files by modification time
-- ls -lah shows file sizes in human-readable format
+- `ls -lah` displays file sizes in a human-readable format

 ![img](screenshots/Screenshot%202026-04-05%20154737.png)
 ![img](screenshots/Screenshot%202026-04-05%20154810.png)
 ![img](screenshots/Screenshot%202026-04-05%20154819.png)

 ### File Creation and Editing
-touch testfile
-gedit testfile
-nano testfile

-Difference:
+Created a file using `touch testfile`.
+Edited the file using both `gedit` and `nano`.

+Differences observed:
-- gedit is GUI-based
+- `gedit` is a graphical text editor
-- nano works in terminal (used in servers)
+- `nano` is a terminal-based editor suitable for remote systems

 ![img](screenshots/Screenshot%202026-04-05%20150519.png)

 ### File Viewing
-cat testfile
-less testfile

-Difference:
-- cat prints full content
+Used `cat testfile` and `less testfile` to view file contents.

+Differences observed:
+- `cat` displays the entire file output at once
-- less allows scrolling
+- `less` allows scrolling through the file content

 ![img](screenshots/Screenshot%202026-04-05%20150803.png)

 ### File Operations
-cp testfile testfile2
-mv testfile2 testfile3
-rm testfile3

-Difference:
-- cp copies files
+Used `cp` to duplicate files, `mv` to rename or move files, and `rm` to delete files.

+Differences observed:
+- `cp` creates a copy of the file
-- mv moves or renames files
+- `mv` moves or renames the file
-- rm deletes files
+- `rm` permanently deletes the file

-Used:
-ls -lah (shows file sizes clearly)
+Used `ls -lah` to verify file changes and sizes.

 ![img](screenshots/Screenshot%202026-04-05%20152147.png)

 ### System Information
-uname -a
-lsb_release -a
-hostnamectl

-Difference:
-- uname → kernel/system info
+Executed `uname -a`, `lsb_release -a`, and `hostnamectl` to retrieve system information.

+Differences observed:
+- `uname -a` provides kernel and system details
-- lsb_release → OS version
+- `lsb_release -a` shows distribution and version information
-- hostnamectl → system identity
+- `hostnamectl` displays system identity and hostname details

 ![img](screenshots/Screenshot%202026-04-05%20152531.png)